Gender Discrepancy

 How Gender Discrepancy Follows From Higher Education To The Workplace

 Gender imbalance in the workplace is a topic that has hit the headlines in recent years.
 There is now a heightened awareness of professions that are dominated by one gender and, in particular, by men at senior and management levels.
 Recent requirements to publish differences in pay between men and women have also shed a bright light on the gender pay gap at work.
-However, what isn’t quite so widely discussed is how these gender discrepancies don’t actually start in the office – they are ingrained at a much earlier stage of development.
+However, what isn’t quite so widely discussed is how gender discrepancy doesn’t actually start in the office – they are ingrained at a much earlier stage of development.

 Gender imbalance in the workplace